Grade Equivalent (GE) Score

 A GE score preceded by a "greater than" sign (>) is a capped score.
 GE scores in excess of three grade levels above the student's actual grade are capped, meaning that such GE scores are shown as "> [student's actual grade level + 3]."
 This prevents the misinterpretation that students with excessively high GE scores are capable of work at those higher grades.

-Grade Equivalents can be found in the following reports:
+GE can be found on the following reports: